jh1993/UnderusedOptions/README.txt

 - Holy Martyr (6 SP): Dark damage dealt by Pain Mirror that is resisted will be redealt as holy damage.

 Plague of Filth:
+- Is now a level 4 spell.
+- Max channel upgrade rolled into the base spell.
+- Summoned toads now have 18 HP, the same as enemy toads.
-- Serpent Plague replaced by Fiery Vermin and Void Vermin, both of which cost 7 SP and are incompatible with each other, making the spell summon flame toads and fire fly swarms or void toads and brain fly swarms respectively.
+- Serpent Plague replaced by Fiery Vermin, Void Vermin, and Giant Vermin, all of which cost 7 SP and are incompatible with each other, making the spell summon flame toads and fire fly swarms, void toads and brain fly swarms, or 50% chance to summon towering toadbeasts and bags of bugs respectively.
 Brain fly swarms' attacks are changed to increasing one of the target's ability cooldowns by 1 if possible (doesn't work on units that can gain clarity), and otherwise deal damage again.

 Prison of Thorns:
 - Ice thorns upgrade no longer removes the thorns' melee attacks, which will be used against ice-immune enemies.